 • Is Physical Activity a Requirement?

 Yes!
 Teens today are finding ways to entertain themselves in such a passive manner and rarely take any time to give their bodies the proper form of daily exercise.
 Student are required to participate in physical activity.
-Aerobics, sports, weights, are but a few categories we use to increase the intent of maintaining a lifetime approach to conditioning and fitness long after he has graduated.
+Sports and weights are but a few categories we use to increase the intent of maintaining a lifetime approach to conditioning and fitness long after he has graduated.

 • Are Any Scholarships and/or Financial Assistance Programs Available?